-The work that is still not done (ETC) and adding the cost of that pending work to the cost of the work that has been done (EAC).
+The work that is still not done is the remaining hours left in the task (ETC) and add the cost of that pending work to the cost of the work that has been done (EAC).

 We'll start with an example of the simplest one, which is ETC:

-- The 50% of those 40 hours which is not done is 20 hours multiplied by $100, or $2000.
+- The 50% of those 40 hours which is not done is 20 hours multiplied by $100, or $2000

-Next is EAC, which DOES take into account the actual hours entered by resources to date.
+Next is EAC, which DOES take into account the actual hours entered by resources to date

-Add the spent $2500 to date to the ETC of $2000 and the EAC is $4500
+- Add the spent $2500 to date to the ETC of $2000 and the EAC is $4500

 It assumes that the remaining work will be completed on budget even if the previous work was over or under budget.